 - Integration: the change is accepted and the new things are now part of their everyday experience

-To lead change management calmly, after the difficult process of implementation, you must anticipate the negative period that follows the shock.
+To lead change management successfully, after the difficult process of implementation, you must anticipate the negative period that follows the shock.
 Reassuring employees, keeping them informed and involving them to make them stakeholders in the change.
 To deal with resistance to change, the psychologist Cécile Kapfer says we should “be aware that everything changes, including ourselves, even when we don’t think we are changing: every experience, every encounter changes us.”

 “People are not afraid of change, they are afraid of the idea of change.”